Treatment for Post Prostatectomy Incontinence

 The nurse will also talk to you about continence pads, and most men use these immediately after the operation to control any accidents with urine leakage.
 If Post Prostatectomy Incontinence continues, then pads are a useful way of controlling the problem, and for many men, pads can control the problem adequately so that further treatment is not needed.

 An alternative to using pads is a convene sheath.
-This is a bit like a condom, and sits over the penis to catch any urine that leaks out.
+This is a bit like a condom and is worn over the penis to catch any urine that leaks out.
 A small plastic tube from the end of the sheath connects to a bag which is worn discretely on the upper leg.

 Some people try using tablets for Post Prostatectomy Incontinence.
 The main one used is called Duloxetine.
 It can be useful for some people, but is often not effective for men with Post Prostatectomy Incontinence.
 One in three people will experience nausea while taking this medication.